-A man wakes up to find himself locked in a tiny, cramped concrete room, in which he can barely move.
-He doesn't remember why he is there and where he came from.
-He has a terrible stomach ...
-See full summary »
+A man wakes up to find himself locked in a cramped concrete maze of corridors, in which he can barely move.
+He doesn't remember why he is there or how he got there.
+He has a terrible stomach injury and is slowly bleeding to death.

 7 of 11 people found this review helpful.

 Was this review helpful to you?